Psychiatric Professions Video: Career Options in the Psychiatry Field

 Psychiatric unit nurses care for patients with illness or disease that has led them to temporary or long-term hospitalization.
 They are...

-Online graduate courses in geriatric psychiatric nursing are generally not available; however, registered and advanced practice nurses may...
+Online undergraduate courses in geriatric psychiatric nursing are generally not available; however, registered and advanced practice nurses...

 Becoming a child psychiatrist is the result of many years of schooling.
 Individuals interested in this profession will need to complete...

 - Psychiatric Technician